hcfman/sbts-aru/README.md

 **sbts-aru** is the software you cloned

-**config** is currently not used.
+**config** is a separate partition and is currently not used.
 But is intended for potential configuration changes so that the partition can be mounted **R/O** most of the time and re-mounted to **R/W** only when it's required to make changes.

+**disk** is a separate partition and is writeable when the OS partition is mounted R/O with the in-memory file system overlay.
+This is where the data is written and is repaired automatically during boot if any damage happens.

 **Commands**